');

 About Cherryville, NC

-Cherryville is a small community in North Carolina with a population of 6,154 residents.
-The median household income is $58,701 per year, which is near the national average.
-The median age in Cherryville is 37.7 years.
+Cherryville is a small town located in North Carolina with a population of 6,154 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,701 per year, which is 22% below the national median of $75,149.
+The median age of 37.7 years is close to the US median age of 38.9 years.

 Cost of Living in Cherryville, NC